Martine Poppe

-Martine Poppe (1988-), is a contemporary artist known for her pale oil paintings on sailcloth with climate and feminism as central themes in her work.
+Martine Poppe (born 1988), is a contemporary artist known for her pale oil paintings on sailcloth with climate and feminism as central themes in her work.
 Poppe’s paintings are based on digital photographs of nature and carry the effects of diffracted light, overexposed photography, and the pixelation of blown-up digital images, resulting in a unique blend of abstraction and representation.